Otentik Setup and Extra Poles

 We are often asked whether an extra pole is helpful with the sunshade.
 The standard setup is with just two, and for most circumstances this is all you’ll need.
 The only time an extra pole is required is when there is no wind whatsoever, which is pretty rare at the beach.
 If there is even a slight breeze, the sunshade will lift up, providing extra room underneath.

-The best setup will have the pole (or poles) places in the direction the wind comes from.
+The best setup will have the pole (or poles) placed in the direction the wind comes from.
 The wind doesn’t have to hit that ‘front edge’ head on; it’s OK if at least one of the poles is angled to face the oncoming wind.
 And upon setting it up, you’ll see if you’ve got it right by what the sunshade does.

 First, when you place the pole, is the fabric flapping around wildly?
 If so, you probably need to stretch the bags out further away from the sunshade (in all 4 directions).